PlasmaPy/plasmapy.github.io/pages/meetings/weekly.md

 minutes available on [HackMD].
 The schedule is published on our [calendar].

-In 2024, we will not hold community meetings on June 11, July 30, August 13, or October 8.
+In 2024, we will not hold community meetings on October 15 and November 26.

 We will not hold community meetings on [federal holidays] in the US, the last two Tuesdays of December, the first Tuesday of January, or